System Design Space

 Target: >= 95%

-Indicates key-management maturity and reduces manual operational risk.
+Shows key-management maturity and reduces manual operational risk.

-Emergency key revoke time
+Emergency key-revocation time

 Target: < 15 minutes

-Critical to reduce exposure window after private-key compromise.
+Critical for limiting exposure after key compromise.

-TLS handshake failure rate
+TLS-handshake failure rate

 Target: < 0.5%

-Highlights early PKI/cipher/certificate issues before they become incidents.
+Surfaces PKI, cipher-suite, and certificate issues before they become incidents.

 Service mTLS coverage